“The Great Fool is a definite doctrine. Salvation, whatever salvation

 Progress is indicated when you begin to seriously question what you believe, how you live and why you partake in various behaviors.
 When you can see through to the underlying messages around you, the human farm takes on a whole new appearance.

 “Disconnecting from the collective consciousness is an essential step to freedom.”

 “Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, one by one.”

 Charles Mackay, Extraordinary Popular Delusions and the Madness of Crowds

 We, as a nationalist perspective, is a product of indoctrination.
-We, as individuals, are not responsible for unsupported atrocities committed in our name.
-We, implies a degree of consensus with the larger entity.
+We, as individuals, are not responsible for unsupported atrocities committed by others.
 We, as a group, is easier to control than the individual.
 We, is a boundary without boundaries.
 We, is mental contamination.